MatthewJohn92/Gifdownloader/README.md

 Once downloaded, you can start the application by double-clicking on the `gifdownloader.exe` file.

 ## How to Use
-To use the App Name, follow these simple steps:
+To use the GifDownloader, follow these simple steps:

 1. Start the application.
 2. Enter your Giphy API Key in the "API Key" field.